githubtraining/example-rebase-orphan-branch/README.md

 `git branch combined 811362b`

-Now there are three branches: `master`, `feature` and `combined`.
+Now there are three branches: master, feature and combined.
 Use the rebase command to add the feature branch to the combined branch:

 `git rebase combined feature`